-By the time classes start, you’ll likely be successfully moved into your dorm, blissfully free from your parents, and finally finding the time to figure your shit out.
+By the time classes start (aka today, happy first day of classes!), you’ll likely be successfully moved into your dorm, blissfully free from your parents, and finally finding the time to figure your shit out.
 Soon, you’ll realize that you have a little too much time on your hands — and you might want to fill that time with Organized Social Activities.

 Thankfully for you, there are about 300 student groups at Wesleyan, so you have many, many options.
 Joining student groups is one of the best way to meet people outside of your dorm and in different class years.
 You could find best friends!
 Mentors!
 Something new about yourself!
 It’s all up to you.

 As your Orientation Leaders, advisers, and basically everyone else including me will tell you — stick to the Rule of Seven.
 Each class you take, group you join, job you have, and any other thing you might do counts as one commitment, and you should try to have only seven full-time commitments per semester.
 With a standard four-course load, that leaves three spots for you to fill with whatever the hell else you want.
 That’s what this post is for.

 All student groups that are funded and sanctioned by the Wesleyan Student Assembly are managed and organized on OrgSync, whose picture is above.
 You may be wondering: what the hell is Absent Toast (it’s our fabulous Rocky Horror Picture Show Shadow Cast–v sexy, v fun)?
 You can find out by using your Wesleyan login to browse all of the groups that are active on campus.
 This centralized system will help you find what you’re looking for, even if you’re not sure what that is yet.